Ukraine: Recordings show Iran knew jetliner hit by a missile

 The pilot responds that he saw the light by the Payam airport, near where the Guard’s Tor M-1 anti-aircraft missile was launched from.
 The controller says nothing has been reported to them, but the pilot remains insistent.

-“It is the light of missile,” the pilot says.
+“It is the light of a missile,” the pilot says.

 “Don’t you see anything anymore?” the controller asks.